 Decentralized Treatment Systems

-Wastewater management is not only great, it helps in being an eco-friendly option to conserve water and maintain ground water levels.
+Wastewater management is not only great, but it also helps in being an eco-friendly option to conserve water and maintain groundwater levels.